Skip to content

 Approach

-The project will involve four stages, and we will update the framework as we move through each stage.
+The project involved four stages, and we updated the framework as we moved through each stage.

-- We will carry out a literature review – a summary and analysis of existing research – to scope and pull out principles from major sources of guidance and learning on how effective complex national change programmes in healthcare should be designed.
-We will develop version one of the framework from this review.
+1. We carried out a literature review – a summary and analysis of existing research – to scope and pull out principles from major sources of guidance and learning on how effective complex national change programmes in healthcare should be designed.
+We developed a version of the framework from this review.

-- We will carry out an in-depth consultation on version one of the framework by interviewing stakeholders with experience in running complex programmes in the NHS.
-In this phase we will ask them to share the knowledge they have gained through their involvement in the design, delivery, or evaluation of these programmes, and ask for feedback on the usability of the framework we developed in phase one.
+2. We carried out an in-depth consultation on a version of the framework by interviewing stakeholders with experience in running complex programmes in the NHS.
+In this phase we asked them to share the knowledge they had gained through their involvement in the design, delivery, or evaluation of these programmes, and asked for feedback on the usability of the framework we developed in phase one.

-- We will carry out a wider consultation on the framework, using the thiscovery.org platform, to make sure that it meets the needs of the people likely to use it (or to be involved in programmes that have been guided by it) and to explore whether it meets their needs for usability, acceptability, and actionability.
+3. We carried out a wider consultation on the framework, using the thiscovery.org platform, to make sure that it met the needs of the people likely to use it (or to be involved in programmes that have been guided by it) and to explore whether it met their needs for usability, acceptability, and actionability.

-Finally, we will test the framework by using a simulation based on a scenario involving a request from government to design a new complex programme.
-The findings of the simulation will be used to produce draft four of the framework, which will be discussed by the collaboration.
+4. Finally, we tested the framework by using it an event using a simulation and it was also tested by a policy team.
+The findings of the event and testing were used to produce a final draft of the framework, which was discussed by the collaboration.

 Funding and ethics